Accounting and FinanceFind a programme

 |Part-time study available||Yes|

-Research is central to the Department of Accounting and Finance at the University of Bristol.
-The most recent UK-wide research assessment, REF2014, rated 78 per cent of the school's research in business and management as 'world leading' or 'internationally excellent'.
-Studying for a PhD in the Department of Accounting and Finance will prepare students for a range of careers.
+Research is central to the School of Accounting and Finance at the University of Bristol.
+The most recent UK-wide research assessment, REF 2014, rated 78 per cent of the school's research in business and management as 'world leading' or 'internationally excellent'.

 - Channel Islands/Isle of Man: full-time